 Excellent writing is excellent because, for one, it respects the foundational principles upon which such excellence is built.

 Despite the increasing tendency to relativize ever-more aspects of writing — i.e., to insist that because language and written communication evolve, the conventions of yesterday need not be honoured today — it remains true that:

 There are certain rules of writing that ought to be followed — period.

 As I’ve pointed out before:

-“Yes, writing is an art that’s open to interpretation, creativity, and the application of individual style.
+“Yes, writing is an art that’s open to interpretation, creativity, and individual style.
 Factually speaking, however, there are right and wrong ways of doing certain things.
-As a writer, it’s your responsibility to familiarize yourself with and to apply the formal rules that govern proper written communication.”
+As a writer, it’s your responsibility to familiarize yourself with and apply the formal rules that govern proper written communication.”